-So today, I have an all-new circuit workout for you!
+Today, I have an all-new circuit workout for you!
 While I was in LA for IDEA, the bump and I took some exercise pics for one of my favorite types of workouts: a quick metabolic circuit.
-It’s also super quiet (no jumping!) so that you can keep it low-impact, especially if you’re in a hotel or apartment where your neighbors might hear you.
+It’s also super quiet (no jumping!) so that you can keep it low-impact, which is especially great for a hotel room workout or even an apartment building where your neighbors might hear you.

 For resistance, I used something that I always have with me when I travel: my backpack.
 You can make it as heavy or as light as you’d like!